 Teresa said, “Patricia, I would love to read some of your work on dealing with employees who are controlling, easily agitated and off the wall!
 It seems like my co-worker wants to get even with me for nothing.
 She starts yelling even if I dare to identify areas that could easily be improved.
 What are […]

 The expectation that we can be immersed in suffering and loss daily and not be touched by it, is as unrealistic as expecting to walk through water and not get wet.
 Rachel Naomi Remen As a therapist, as well as, sometimes, family caregiver of those with disabilities, there have been times I needed to be […]

-Reading the morning paper’s comic strips can be a stress relieving.
+Reading the morning paper’s comics can be a stress relieving activity.
 My interest in women’s comic strips resurfaced as I sorted through some magazines ready for recycling.
-In an issue of MS I re-discovered an article called ‘Paper Movies: Feminist cartoonists create characters that are real, raunchy—and they’ll knock your socks off’.
+In an issue of MS I re-discovered an article called Paper Movies: Feminist cartoonists create characters that are real, raunchy—and they’ll knock your socks off.

 In 2012 the shame researcher, Brene´ Brown published Daring Greatly: How the Courage to Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead.
 I have watched Brown’s interviews with Oprah, her popular TEDTalks, and insightful animations.
 Her style is down-home, intelligent, compassionate, and deeply personal.
 Those who can not tolerate seeing others full […]

 Gult needlessly plagues many people.